juliabennett/coffee-and-demographics/README.md

 #coffee-and-demographics

 This is code for a Shiny app.
 Check it out here:  [juliaben.net/t/coffee/](http://juliaben.net/t/coffee/).

-The displayed data can be reproduced using the included scripts.
+No data is included in this repository, but everything can be reproduced by running makeCoffeeData.R in the same directory as the folder shiny/ and the script factualAPI.py.
+Appropriate API keys must be placed into the code.